llzeeuw/Random-Password-Generator/README.md

 ## My process
 - First I set up the semantic structure of the HTML file.
-- Secondly I adapted the design from the Figma file so the colors would be a bit more bold with CSS.
+- Secondly I adapted the design from the Figma file to contain the extra features.
+- Thirdly I researched how to implement the different JavaScript functionalities that I wanted to add.
-- Thirdly I added the JavaScript functionality.
+- Fourthly added the JavaScript functionality.
-- Made the app responsive by changing the flex-direction for mobile devices.
+- Finally Made the app responsive by changing the flex-direction for mobile devices.

 ### Languages and Tools